The hummingbird moth is an enchanting insect. Many mistake it for a hummingbird, it is that charming!

 Like many moths, this one lays her eggs on the underside of leaves.
 Larvae hatch from the eggs.

-The larvae of the Clearwing Hummingbird Moth is dark green with reddish spots on the side with a yellow horn.
+The larvae of the Clearwing Moth is dark green with reddish spots on the side with a yellow horn.
+When fully grown into a caterpiller, they will borrow into the ground and remain their over winter until they emerge in the Spring.

-The larvae of the Hummingbird Hawk Moth is green with two grey stripes bordered in cream along the sides and the horn at the rear end typical of sphingids.
+The larvae of the White-lined Sphinx Moth (Hawk Moth) is green with two grey stripes bordered in cream along the sides and the horn at the rear end typical of sphingids.

-When fully grown, they climb down the plant and make a cocoon in the dirt.They hatch within a few weeks.
+When fully grown, they climb down the plant and make a cocoon in the dirt where they exist for several weeks before they emerge.